dalmatinerdb/ddb_proxy/README.md

 ![dalmatiner architecture](http://cdn2.hubspot.net/hubfs/528953/dalmatiner.png "Dalmatiner Architecture")

-This proxy connects by default to DalmatinerDB Storage on localhost:5555 and DalmatinerDB Metadata (Postgres) on localhost:5432
+This protocol translator connects by default to DalmatinerDB Storage on localhost:5555 and DalmatinerDB Metadata (Postgres) on localhost:5432

 Requirements: As per the diagram you will need both DalmatinerDB and Postgres running.